Magic-Gif-Ball/Magic-Gif-Ball/README.md

 03/08/2018 1330 - more styling, background colors, positioning, etc

+03/08/2018 1430 - more css, making text more readable, making buttons bigger,

+03/08/2018 1530 - making gifs of creators for the About Us page

 03/08/2018 1920 - styled at the projector with programming mob and edwin who was very helpful.

 ##### Day 5